Over the last few years attendance at Ripple Primary School has continued to improve.

 If your child is unable to attend, please notify the school first thing in the morning.
-You can either leave a message on the absence line (press option 1), text school mobile (07870 819771) or alternatively you can e-mail the school at email@example.com.
+You can either leave a message on the absence line (press option 1), text school mobile (07870 819771) or alternatively you can e-mail the school at firstname.lastname@example.org.
 In all instances please state clearly your child’s name, class and reason for absence.
 Absences for reasons other than illness or special circumstances will not be approved by the school, and will be classified as an unauthorised absence.
 Obviously at present we have the added complication of COVID 19.
-Please refer to Mr. Mitchell's previous letters and guidelines and if your child or anyone in your household develops symptoms of COVID you should call 111 for advice.
+Please refer to Mr. Mitchell's letter of the 3rd March, 2021 and guidelines and if your child or anyone in your household develops symptoms of COVID you should call 111 for advice.

 The following will also be classified as unauthorised absences:-

 Appointments and absences for which we have not received a telephone message, text or email or a medical appointment for which proof has not been provided and of which the school have not been previously notified.
 Before any appointments are made for your child which involves them travelling abroad, please come into the office to discuss as these appointments should be made during school holidays.

 If your child is going home for lunch or has an appointment which requires them to be out of school during their lunch break, they must be picked up at the start of lunch break from the office.
 The office should be made aware when a child is being picked up early, taken home for lunch or leaving for a medical appointment.

 As we have staggered lunch breaks, pick up and return times are listed below:-

 Pick Up Return